park-jun-woo/aws-certbot-hook/ACKNOWLEDGEMENTS.md

 # ACKNOWLEDGEMENTS

-This project, **certhook**, would not have been possible without the work, inspiration, and dedication of many communities, open-source contributors, and historical figures who have shaped the landscape of freedom, technology, and collaboration.
+This project, **aws-certbot-hook**, would not have been possible without the work, inspiration, and dedication of many communities, open-source contributors, and historical figures who have shaped the landscape of freedom, technology, and collaboration.

 ---